openbible-io/bump-and-publish/README.md

 # bump-and-publish

+Makes git the source of truth for versions while still allowing manual tags.

+## Versioning
-If pushed commit has a tag, will publish it.
-Otherwise will bump the previous tag.
-Will push.
+If pushed commit has a tag uses it.
+Otherwise bumps previous tag.

+Will always push tag.

+## Packaging
-Then will set `version` and `openbible.published` with the current date in `deno.json`.
+Sets `version` and `openbible.published` with the current date in `deno.json`.

+## Publishing
-Then runs `deno publish`.
+Runs `deno publish`.

-This makes git the source of truth for versions.